brisa-build/brisa/docs/building-your-application/data-fetching/server-actions.md

 }
 ```

-### Server-side validation and error handling
+## Server-side validation and error handling

 We recommend using HTML validation like `required` and `type="email"` for basic client-side form validation.

-For more advanced server-side validation, you can use a library like [zod](https://zod.dev/) to validate the form fields before mutating the data, together with [store](#server-side-store).
-Whether `state` can be used in server components for non-sensitive data.
-Brisa will serialize the `state` of the server components and it will live in the HTML:
+For more advanced server-side validation, you can use a library like [zod](https://zod.dev/) to validate the form fields before mutating the data, together with [Action Signals (store)](#action-signals).

 ```tsx
 import { rerenderInAction, type RequestContext } from "brisa";